-Born in Amsterdam, he started his career in 1988 as lighting director for Toneelgroep Amsterdam.
-In 1993 he became a freelance lighting designer.
+Born in Amsterdam, Marc Heinz started his career in 1988 as a lighting director for Toneelgroep Amsterdam.
+After winning an award for two productions (Lady Windermere’s Fan and Glenn), in 1993 he became a freelance lighting designer.

-He worked in Belgium, Germany, Switzerland, Austria, Spain, France, the USA, Saudi Arabia, Japan, Lithuania, Trinidad and Tobago, Russia, Italy, the UK, Slovakia, India, Norway, Poland, Ireland, Denmark, Portugal, Israel, Finland, and China.
+He worked in other countries like China, Belgium, Germany, Switzerland, the UAE, Austria, Spain, France, USA, Saudi Arabia, Poland, Japan, Lithuania, Trinidad and Tobago, Russia, Italy, the UK, Slovakia, India, Norway, Poland, Ireland, Denmark, Portugal, Iceland, Israel, Finland.

-He is a member of the United Scenic Artists (USA) and the Association of Lighting Designers (UK).
+Marc is a member of United Scenic Artists (USA) and a professional member of the Association of Lighting Designers (UK).